 Blue Frosting Floral Themes Gingerbread House

-A fantastic and whimsical design that really shows off your artistic talents.
+A fantastic and whimsical design that shows off your artistic talents.
 A beautiful floral design is weaved throughout this house, ending with an even larger design and showing everyone what you really can accomplish with some just some inspiration and frosting.
-Blue frosting forms a lovely trim that provides just the right amount of contrast to really showcase the floral pattern.
-From the small detail on the window frames, to the entire garden of blue and white flowers, you can easily tell the amount of detail and care that was paid to this house.
+Blue frosting forms a lovely trim that provides just the right amount of contrast to showcase the floral pattern.
+From the small detail on the window frames, to the entire garden of blue and white flowers, you can quickly tell the amount of detail and care that was paid to this house.

 Professionally Designed Gingerbread House With Detailed Frosting Decor